raycast5/holbertonschool-simple_shell/README.md

 ## Description

 - This is a simple version of the UNIX shell command interpreter.
+It emulates some basic functions from the **sh** shell.

 ## Project Requirements: